EmailThis/ansible-rails/README.md

 ```
 Now open your browser and navigate to 192.168.50.2.
 You should see your Rails application.

-If you don't wish to use Vagrant, clone this repo, change the hosts in the `inventories/development.ini` and then run the following command
+If you don't wish to use Vagrant, clone this repo, modify the `inventories/development.ini` file to suit your needs, and then run the following command
 ```
 ansible-playbook -i inventories/development.ini provision.yml
 ```

-To deploy this app to your production server, create another file inside `inventories` directory with the following contents.
+To deploy this app to your production server, create another file inside `inventories` directory called `production.ini` with the following contents.
 For this, you would need a VPS.
 I've used [DigitalOcean](https://m.do.co/c/031c76b9c838) and [Vultr](https://www.vultr.com/?ref=8597223) in production for my apps and both these services are top-notch.
 ```
 [web]
 192.168.50.2 # replace with IP address of your server.